sudorandom/kmcd.dev/content/posts/2024/http1.1-from-scratch/index.md

 For the server, there's actually not that much new to add to enable HTTP/1.1 support.

 TODO: Basically, add the features:
-- Persistent Connections: support for Keep-Alive header, and based on that, don't close the connection.
+- Persistent Connections: support for Connection header, and based on that, don't close the connection.
 Add support for timeouts.
 - Enforce the host header
 - Chunked transfer encoding: this one is fun